For a split-second, a perverse thought struck her … what would happen if she told Mr. Conway the truth?

 She laughed, a short dry laugh: “Certainly not our own free will.”
 Then she frowned, as if something had stung her across the eyes.
 “My father was an official in the local government.
 He met an American woman, a soldier, during your invasion of Afghanistan two years ago.
+My mother had died and they fell in love the good old fashioned way.
 Some people didn’t like that.”

 Ghazala looked like she regretted saying this, then she gathered herself:

 “It’s … complicated, as you Americans would say.”
 She flashed a strained smile.

 “—It’s none of my business … !”
 Carrie said quickly.

 “No, it’s … fine,” Ghazala said.
 She cast a brief glance over her shoulder, towards the ocean.
 “Look—are you doing anything right now?”

 “There’s a small place down the road, to get something.
 The only place around here I think,” Ghazala said, nodding in the direction of the only road leading away from The Fremont Home, down to Montara.

 “The ParadIce place?”
 Carrie asked.

 “Yes.
 Would you like to go?
 There’s not much to do around here today for me.”